egraham/DataKind_Kitwork/README.md

 1. American Community Survey (ACS) Census Data - Success

-2. CDFI Fund (Areas of Economic Distress) - Success, with notes: Part (a): "yes if at least 20 percent of households in the census tract are very low-income [50% of the area median income] renters or owners who pay more than half their income for housing. no if otherwise."
+2. CDFI Fund (Areas of Economic Distress) - Success, with notes: Is there a source here that I'm missing so that this index does not have to be calculated here?
+   - Part (a): "yes if at least 20 percent of households in the census tract are very low-income [50% of the area median income] renters or owners who pay more than half their income for housing. no if otherwise."

    - **Note:** the above statement is ambiguous: do owners also need to be very low-income?
 Do very low-income renters need to pay more than half their income for housing?